Elements of grammar of the koine Greek of the New Testament, including vocabulary, translation, and reading. Weekly lab required. Fall

 Personal Spirituality and Faith

 A study of the Biblical perspective on the act of faith and the life of faith.
 How does a person begin and nurture one’s own personal spiritual and devotional life?
 Also studies the meaning of spiritual nurture in various lifestyle and work settings.
 Personal spiritual growth is fostered through involvement in organized church activities and/or witnessing outreach.
-Prerequisite: RELT100.
 Fall, Spring

 Gift of Prophecy